City of DeSoto: Destination for Exploration

-When you enter DeSoto County on Highway 70, the last traces of development have long disappeared.
+When you enter DeSoto County on Highway 70 in the city of Desoto, the last traces of development have long disappeared.
 Coastal cities and oceanfront high-rises are far behind you and now, for mile after mile, you’ll see little but green pastures that reach from horizon to horizon.
 It’s a sign that this is a place of prosperity, tranquility, and progress.

 Seriously.
 A beautiful welcome sign featuring a profile of explorer Hernando DeSoto reads ‘Welcome to DeSoto County.
 Est. 1887.
 Prosperity.
 Tranquility.
 Progress.’

 Added hints as to what you’ll find are cutout illustrations of a galloping horse, canoes, farms, trees, and cattle.

 They’re right.
 They’re all here.
 And now it’s your turn.

 If things had gone differently, the City of DeSoto could have been one of Florida’s most populous counties.
 After its creation from Manatee County in 1887, it was a massive region until 1921 when it was broken up again, into neighboring Charlotte, Glades, Hardee, and Highlands counties.
 That was a big chunk of Florida then, but even at 636 square miles what remains in DeSoto is still substantial.